-f) All ATCRBS transponders are required to go inactive or suppress for 35 +/- 10 microseconds (uS) after receiving the P1-P2 side lobe suppression signal.
+for 35 +/- 10 microseconds (uS) after receiving the P1-P2 side lobe suppression signal.
 This ATCRBS suppression feature is now also used by the mode-s system.
 The ground stations mode-s interrogation begins with two pulses spaced 2.0 uS apart just like the SLS pulses.
 The mode-s message then continues while the ATCRBS transponders are in suppression.
 Therefore it is nice to know if your transponder is being suppressed as it should.

-The AV-15 provides this "SLS TIME CHECK?" function to measure the actual suppression time.
-The AV-15 sends out a SLS pulse pair then sends a mode A inquiry after the variable delay time.
+The AV-17 provides this "SLS TIME CHECK?" function to measure the actual suppression time.
+The AV-17 sends out a SLS pulse pair then sends a mode A inquiry after the variable delay time.
 The time between the SLS pulse pair and the inquiry is adjustable by you.
 So by decreasing the delay time until the reply percentage begins to fall, the transponder suppression time is determined.
 The top LCD line display's the squawk code and reply percentage.
 The bottom line display's the delay time in microseconds.
-Use the left and right keys to change the delay time.

-- g) A/C/S ALL-CALL and READs mode-S reply message.
+Use the left and right keys f) All ATCRBS transponders are required to go inactive or suppress g) A/C/S ALL-CALL and READs mode-S reply message.
 ATCRBS MODE-A/C transponders will send a normal MODE-A reply.
 MODE-S transponders will send an S reply.
-The AV-15 will display the HEX Aircraft ID and a all 0's CRC error code for good received S reply's.
-The AV-15 sends 1030MHz P1 and P3 pulses spaced 8.0uS apart.
+The AV-17 will display the HEX Aircraft ID and a all 0's CRC error code for good received S replies.
+The AV-17 sends 1030MHz P1 and P3 pulses spaced 8.0uS apart.
 A 1.6uS wide P4 pulse is sent 2.0uS after P3.
-The reply from an old ATCRBS transponder is ignored by the AV-15. - h) ATCRBS only ALL-CALL message,
+The reply from an old ATCRBS transponder is ignored by the AV-17.

+h) ATCRBS only ALL-CALL message,

-The AV-15 sends MODE-A 1030MHz P1 and P3 pulses spaced 8.0uS.
+The AV-17 sends MODE-A 1030MHz P1 and P3 pulses spaced 8.0uS.
 The 0.8 uS P4 pulse is sent 2.0uS after P3.
 The mode-S transponder should not reply due to the short P4 pulse.
-The AV-15 looks for erroneous mode-s reply's.
+The AV-17 looks for erroneous mode-s reply's.
 When working with an old ATCRBS transponder the top LCD line will display the squawk code and F1 pulse width while line 2 shows "OK; no S reply".
 When testing a MODE-S unit the top LCD line should display "SQ=0000 F1=(small)".
 The second line should be the same "OK; no S reply".
-If the AV-15 finds a MODE-S all-call reply then it will display "MODE-S ERROR" on LCD line 1 and "ALL-CALL REPLY" on line 2. - i) send MODE-S only ALL-CALL.
+If the AV-17 finds a MODE-S all-call reply then it will display "MODE-S ERROR" on LCD line 1 and "ALL-CALL REPLY" on line 2.

+i) send MODE-S only ALL-CALL.